Hien-Trinh/charity-lookup/README.md

 ### Creating the database

 As the client requested, the website must include a storage system that stores data on the server database.
 There is one table to classify the users.
-I used mongoDB because it stores data on the server instead of locally.
+I used mongoDB atlast because it stores data on the server instead of locally.